MHNassar/youtube_crawling/README.md

 ### Project Structure

-> 3 main modules . module allows you to logically organize your Python code .
+> 4 main modules . module allows you to logically organize your Python code .
 Grouping related code into a module makes the code easier to understand and use .

 * config.py include database configurations and imported Modules
 * main.py Start to program
 * helpFunctions.py include functions help us work on videos (playlist / channels )
 * databaseFunctions.py include functions help us work on database  connect and insert data
+* dowenloadFunctions.py include functions help us work on download inages and videos

 ## Getting Started